Kiss and Tell

 During an episode where there were quite a number of close up shots of that lip-sucking action, I asked David for clarification re this phenomenon.
 I yelped out as we watched the action: Whaaat?
 What kinda kiss was thaaaat?
 His answer: Yeah, I agree.
 That’s gross.

 Much of the time, the star and her suitor are sitting on a loveseat, chatting.
-Less than a minute of coy smiling, then they commence to holding hands.
-They mention again how much they want to know more about each other, then go in for the kiss.
-I mean, a big ol’ endless kiss.
-However, no embrace!
+Less than a minute of coy smiling, they commence to holding hands.
+They mention again in earnest how much they want to know more about each other, then go in for the kiss.
+I mean, a big ol’ endless smooch.
+I lean in closer to the TV.
+Hey!
+What the heck?
+No embrace!
 That’s just not right.
 What’s a kiss if you can’t feel their heart beating with yours?

 On the other hand, maybe the flirty encounter that jumps right into lip-sucking has its merits.
-It’s a flattering way of saying: You’re so dang breathtaking- I, I, I just can’t help myself.
+It’s a flattering way of saying: You’re so dang breathtaking — I, I, I just can’t help myself.
+I want to eat you up (starting, oddly enough, with yer lower lip).

-Maybe not the Bachelorette type of action (that thing where you kiss 20+ guys daily over an intense set of mere weeks) the basic act of kissing and embracing, whether passionate or simply a peck of affection given to close friends, a hug among buddies, family, all are pretty cool vehicles for spreading love.
+Maybe not the Bachelor/Bachelorette type of action (that thing where you kiss people daily over an intense set of mere weeks) the basic act of kissing and embracing, whether passionate or simply a peck of affection given to close friends, a hug among buddies, family, all are pretty cool vehicles for spreading love.
 Can you imagine life without that warmth, that all-encompassing acknowledgment of our human connection.

 That’s worth repeating: Can you imagine life without that all-encompassing acknowledgment of our human connection.
 That’s how we were made.
 One of many ways to connect is to communicate silently with a loving touch.

-Not everyone is receiving that wondrous benefit, though.
 We know that there are big problems happening societally and mere hugs aren’t going to tend to them, but they are symbolic of a much bigger truth.
-Truly, God knew what He was doing when He formed us with that marvelous capacity to make a heartfelt connection with humankind, with our brothers and sisters.
-It’s life-giving and its healing.
+Truly, God knew what He was doing when He formed us with that marvelous capacity to make a heartfelt connection with humankind, with our brothers and sisters, friends, family, and even acquaintances.
+It’s that life-giving human touch, the hug, and its healing.

 Love,